luismaecker/DeepTrees_fork/README.md

 > Note: We are in the process of adding more pretrained models.

+> Note: Like all AI systems, these pretrained models can make mistakes.
+Validate predictions, especially in critical applications.
+Be aware that performance may degrade significantly on data that differs from the training set (e.g., different seasons, regions, or image qualities)

 Download the pretrained models from the links:

 ```python